sushmaakoju/mturk-task-helper/README.md

 # mturk-task-helper

-## This repository is for for CGSI project at Robotics Institute, Carnegie Mellon University.
+### This repository is for for CGSI project at Robotics Institute, Carnegie Mellon University.
+### All of this work is in combination of guided analysis and instructions from Prof. Jessica Hodgins and team.
-## This repository contains examples required to conduct Mechanical Turk Labelling tasks.
+### This repository contains examples required to conduct Mechanical Turk Labelling tasks.
 ### Goal: To receive classification labels and location annotations of vehicles in Images dataset (Aerial view), to analyze results, quality and score the output.

 #### Background: considering current annotated Images dataset as a ground truth, analyze annotations, class labels with minimal worker training on vehicale classes.